b-u-n/discord.js-mock-interactions/README.md

   //so send a PR or well-defined use case and we'll sort it out. ^-^

-//create a check balance interaction from our base interaction
-  //passing in an array of options built using our option ids up there ^
+//creating the interaction "/balance @bun", which expects an opt with
+  //{type: 'USER', name: 'user', value: '<user_id>'}

 //we start by creating a reply function to override interaction.reply

 const checkBalanceReply = async ( resp ) => console.log(JSON.stringify(resp));

-//creating the interaction "/balance @bun", which expects an opt with {type: 'USER', name: 'user', value: '<user_id>'}
+//then create a checkBalance interaction from our base interaction

+const checkBalance = interaction("APPLICATION_COMMAND", "balance", null, checkBalanceReply, [opts.build('bun','user')]);

 //opts.build('bun','user') finds the 'bun' opt and returns an opt with its name set to 'user'
-  //we're fine with the existing value (for user id), so none is passed :)
-  //we pass null because no subcommand, and i'm not sure what "APPLICATION_COMMAND" is, but it sorts us

-const checkBalance = interaction("APPLICATION_COMMAND", "balance", null, checkBalanceReply, [opts.build('bun','user')]);

 //aaand emit the interaction